htnghia87/htnghia87.github.io/_pages/about.md

 Prior to MIT, I was a Research Fellow at National University of Singapore (2015-2017) where I earned my PhD degree in Machine Learning (2010-2015).

-My Yoda master is Associate Professor Kian Hsiang Low.
+My PhD adviser is Associate Professor Kian Hsiang Low.